prysmaticlabs/documentation/website/docs/install/install-with-script.md

 Prysm is an implementation of the [Ethereum proof-of-stake consensus specification](https://github.com/ethereum/consensus-specs) <a class='footnote' href='#footnote-1'>[1]</a>.
 In this guide, you’ll use Prysm to run an Ethereum node <a class='footnote' href='#footnote-2'>[2]</a> and optionally a validator <a class='footnote' href='#footnote-3'>[3]</a>.
 This will let you stake 32 ETH using hardware that you manage <a class='footnote' href='#footnote-4'>[4]</a>.

 This is a beginner-friendly guide.
 Familiarity with the command line is expected, but otherwise this guide makes no assumptions about your technical skills or prior knowledge.
-Beginners are encouraged to **follow the footnotes** throughout this guide - the footnotes provide context and links to learning resources <a class='footnote' href='#footnote-5'>[5]</a>.
+Beginners are encouraged to **follow the footnotes** throughout this guide <a class='footnote' href='#footnote-5'>[5]</a>.

 ## Step 1: Familiarize yourself with nodes and networks